redpanda-data/connect/website/docs/components/inputs/nats_kv.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Watches for updates in a NATS Key Value bucket.
+Watches for updates in a NATS key-value bucket.

 Introduced in version 4.12.0.